Atharva-V/database-design-f-o-nse-data/DESIGN_REASONING.md

 ## Introduction

-This document explains the design decisions for the Futures & Options database system built to handle NSE data (2.5M+ rows).
-The goal was to create a normalized, scalable database that supports efficient querying while maintaining data integrity across multiple exchanges (NSE, BSE, MCX).
+This document explains the design decisions for the Futures & Options database system built to handle NSE data.
+The database successfully loaded 2,533,210 trades across 328 instruments and 77,976 expiry contracts from August to November 2019.
+The goal was to create a normalized, scalable database that supports efficient querying while maintaining data integrity.

 ---